 Finding roof heights and details can be difficult and is very dependent on the building.
 Here are a few tips on how to measure the roof height.
 If possible it is best to have a disto/laser measure when taking dimensions for roofs.

-Externally, try to take a floor to underside of eaves measurement.
-Check weather the ground level varies around the building and find some constant that you can measure from.
+Externally, try to take a floor to the underside of eaves measurement.
+Check whether the ground level varies around the building and find some constant that you can measure from.
 We sometimes use the dpc as a good constant to measure external heights from.
-In addition to this, if the building has a gable, try to take a floor to underside of ridge measurement too.
+In addition to this, if the building has a gable, try to take a floor to the underside of ridge measurement too.
 This can be hard in daylight with the laser, but persevere!

-Next, if the building is brick built or has a uniform facade (regular stonework, blockwork etc), take flat good photographs, and use these to count bricks/block and then work out distances from there.
+Next, if the building is brick built or has a uniform facade (regular stonework, blockwork etc), take good flat photographs, and use these to count bricks/blocks and then work out distances from there.
 Be sure to take a couple of measurements of the bricks/blocks and mortar individually so you can work out the overall.

 If you can gain loft access this is ideal – make sure you have safe access and it is safe for you to enter the loft space.
 You can then get underside of ridge measurement from the top of the ceiling joists, and take measurements of the rafters etc. Treat this area in a similar way to any other room, get as many dimensions as you can safely, and take heights and dimensions of purlins and any other features worth noting.
 With this information you will be able to work out the approximate height of the roof, and consequently the angle.
 Some laser measures can provide angle measurements using in built inclinometer.